Asian Kung-Fu Generation: 2005–2007: Fanclub and Feedback File

 The band began 2006 with the release of their upcoming album's second single, "World Apart."
 The single was unique in that it featured a song in which Kensuke Kita stood as lead singer.
 It was AKFG's first song to achieve number-one single status, also it was the year that the band was finally able to acquire their very own studio.
 They then took part in live performances in LIVE SUPERNOVA DX on February 16, 2006.
-On March 15, AKG released their third full-length album, Fanclub (ファンクラブ).
+On March 15, AKFG released their third full-length album, Fanclub (ファンクラブ).
 The album peaked at number three and stayed in the Oricon top five for nearly two months.
 The following month, the band went on a national tour entitled, Count 4 My 8 Beat.
 Tickets for all thirty-eight shows quickly sold out.
 AKFG's sixth annual Nano-Mugen Fes. was held at Yokohama Arena.
 For two days, Asian Kung–Fu Generation and eleven other bands, including six Japanese bands, three American bands and two English bands, performed.
 Like the previous year, a compilation album was released in July to advertise the Nano-Mugen Festival.
 After three years of attending the Fuji Rock Fes, AKFG had the opportunity to perform on its coveted primary Green Stage for the first time at Fuji Rock Festival 06.

 To commemorate their ten-year anniversary, Asian Kung–Fu Generation released their first compilation album, Feedback File on October 25.
 Rather than featuring hit singles, the nostalgic album was primarily compiled of B-sides, live performances, and old demos from their early indie days.
 Even though it retained little new material, the compilation was met by commercial success and managed to debut at number two on the Oricon charts.
 AKFG then went on a two-month arena tour entitled, Tour Sui Cup 2006-2007: The Start of a New Season.
 Well over 100,000 fans attended this tour, which traveled through eight cities and featured guest performances by bands from Japan and the United States.
 In the midst of the tour, AKFG was commissioned by the director of the then-upcoming anime film, Tekkon Kinkreet, to compose a theme song for the movie.
 The band created a song called, "Aru Machi no Gunjō" (或る街の群青) and released it as a year-end single prior to the film's debut.
 As a sign of their increasing cultural prominence, the band came to be parodied in a volume of the popular Hellsing manga by members of the Vatican named, "The Vactikung."